SysKitTeam/docs-spdockit/docs/product-updates/spdockit-12-1-0-release-note.md

 ## Improvements & Bug Fixes

 * **Security improvements for credential storage.** SPDocKit now uses stronger, more secure methods to protect sensitive data:
-  * SMTP server credentials stored in the database are now encrypted using a dedicated encryption key.
+  * SPDocKit now encrypts SMTP server credentials in the database using a dedicated encryption key.
-  * SQL account credentials stored on disk are now protected using the operating system's Data Protection API.
+  * SPDocKit now protects SQL account credentials on disk using the Windows Data Protection API (DPAPI).
-  * Passwords saved in farm files must always be encrypted — the option to store them without encryption has been removed.
+  * Farm file passwords are now always encrypted — the option to save them in plain text has been removed.

+  This reduces the risk of credential exposure if the database or disk is compromised.
+No action is required for existing installations.

-* **Improved security for internal XML processing.** SPDocKit's XML parsers have been hardened to disallow DTD declarations, protecting against XML External Entity (XXE) vulnerabilities.
+* **Improved security for internal XML processing.** SPDocKit now blocks DTD declarations in all XML parsing, preventing XML External Entity (XXE) injection attacks.
+XXE is a class of vulnerability where a malicious XML file could access local files or internal network resources.

-* **SharePoint 2010 is no longer supported.** SPDocKit 12.1.0 requires SharePoint 2013 or a later version.
-All SharePoint 2010 libraries have been removed from the application.
+* **SharePoint 2010 is no longer supported.** SPDocKit 12.1.0 requires SharePoint 2013 or later and no longer includes SharePoint 2010 libraries.

+  **If you are running SharePoint 2010, do not upgrade to this version.** You must upgrade your SharePoint environment to 2013 or later before using SPDocKit 12.1.0.

-* **Auto SP Installer wizard updated.** Passphrase and password input fields have been removed from the wizard steps.
-A new summary panel on the final wizard step lists any credentials that need to be entered manually after the wizard completes.
+* **Auto SP Installer wizard updated.** The wizard no longer includes passphrase and password input fields.
+A new summary panel on the final step lists credentials you must enter manually after the wizard finishes.

-* **Fixed an issue** where generating Word (Docx) farm documentation would fail with an error when the **Used Content Types** node was included.
-The documentation is now generated successfully regardless of which nodes are selected.
+* **Fixed an issue** where Farm documentation export to Word (Docx) failed when the **Used Content Types** node was selected.

-* **Fixed an issue** with the **Web Application Compare** wizard where user access policy entries were not correctly mapped during comparison.
-The comparison results are now accurate.
+* **Fixed an issue** in the **Web Application Compare** wizard where user access policy entries were mapped incorrectly, causing inaccurate comparison results.

 * **Various improvements and bug fixes.**